-Join this conservation programme dedicated to the research and study of African elephants to provide information that can be used to guide elephant management to better suit the welfare needs of elephants in captive facilities.
+Join this programme dedicated to the research and study of African elephants to provide data to be used to guide elephant management to better suit the welfare needs of elephants in captive facilities.

 Get involved with research, practical conservation activities and advocacy for the resident elephants of a park in the heart of South Africa's Garden Route!